Azure-Samples/azure-ml-federated-learning/docs/provisioning/external-silos.md

 az k8s-extension show --name <extension-name> --cluster-type connectedClusters --cluster-name <Azure-Arc-enabled-k8s-resource-name> --resource-group <connected-cluster-resource-group>
 ```

 In the response, look for `"name"` and `"provisioningState": "Succeeded"`.
-Note that it might show `"provisioningState": "Pending"` for the first few minutes.
+Note that this step can take 10-15 minutes it will show `"provisioningState": "Pending"` at first.

 ### D. Attach the Arc cluster to the orchestrator workspace